This week’s guest is Andrew Evans from National Geographic.

 - South Africa has 11 official languages: Afrikaans, English, Ndebele, Pedi, Sotho, Swazi, Tsonga, Tswana, Venda, Xhosa and Zulu.

-What other interesting things about South Africa do you know?
+What other interesting facts about South Africa do you know?
 Has anyone else traveled there or planning a trip soon?

 My Most Frequently Asked Question